nipreps/petprep/docs/usage.rst

 and ``limbic``.

 Using ``--seg gtm`` runs FreeSurfer's ``gtmseg`` command to create a directory.
-The segmentation is resampled to match the native anatomical image resolution and again to the PET resolution before extracting TACs.
+PET volumes are then resampled to this grid before extracting TACs.
 It also generates ``desc-gtm_dseg.tsv`` and ``desc-gtm_morph.tsv`` tables containing segmentation statistics.
 A ``desc-gtm_tacs.tsv`` file with time-activity curves is written to the ``pet`` derivatives directory.
 When partial volume